Ta Chuang / The Power of the GreatThunder in Heaven

 Great Image

-Thunder in heaven above: the image of Great Power.
-The noble person does not tread upon paths that do not accord with established order.
+Thunder in heaven above: The image of THE POWER OF THE GREAT.
+Thus the superior man does not tread upon paths That do not accord with established order.

 Line Judgments